-The np.einsum function will use BLAS when possible and optimize by default f2py now handles arrays of dimension 0 f2py now allows for the allocation of arrays of dimension 0.
-This allows for more consistent handling of corner cases downstream.
+The np.einsum function will use BLAS when possible and optimize by default f2py now handles arrays of dimension 0 numpy.distutils supports using MSVC and mingw64-gfortran together

 The np.einsum function will now call np.tensordot when appropriate.
 Because np.tensordot uses BLAS when possible, that will speed up execution.
 By default, np.einsum will also attempt optimization as the overhead is small relative to the potential improvement in speed.